Axel Rappe: Career

 Rappe was commissioned as an officer in 1859 and was appointed underlöjtnant and was assigned to Uppland Regiment (I 8) the same year.
 He became a general staff officer in 1865.
 Rappe served in the French Army during the Franco-Prussian War from 1870 to 1871 and then in the French Army in Algeria from 1871 to 1872.
 Back in Sweden, Rappe became captain in the Swedish Army in 1870 and of the General Staff in 1873.

 He was promoted to major in 1874 and major of the General Staff in 1876 and served as Chief of Staff of the 4th Military District (Fjärde militärdistriktet) from 1878 to 1879.
 Rappe was promoted to lieutenant colonel in the Bohuslän Regiment (I 17) in 1879 and was promoted to colonel in the army in 1881.
 He was appointed commanding officer of Bohuslän Regiment in 1882 and Acting Chief of the General Staff the same year.
 In 1885, Rappe was promoted to major general and was appointed Chief of the General Staff.
 He served as such until 1892 when he was promoted to lieutenant general and appointed Minister of War and head of the Ministry of Land Defence.
 In 1899 he resumed his duty as Chief of the General Staff and served as such until 1905.
 Rappe was promoted to general in 1903.

 He has been called the spiritual father of Boden Fortress.

 Personal life

 Rappe married on 2 May 1875 to Anna Sandahl (1855–1946), the daughter of Professor Oskar Theodor Sandahl and Jenny Magdalena Fredrika Huss.
 He was the father of opera singer Signe Rappe-Welden (1879–1974), Axel Rappe (1884–1945) who also became a military officer, and five more children.
 He was a member of the men's organization Sällskapet Idun.

+Death

-Rappe died in 1918 and was buried in Norra begravningsplatsen in Stockholm.
+Rappe died on 18 December 1918 in Stockholm.
+He was interred on 22 December 1918 at Norra begravningsplatsen in Stockholm.